bradymholt/cron-expression-descriptor/RELEASING.md

 2. Create NuGet package
 3. Upload NuGet package
 4. Create a git tag for the release
-4. Create a Relese on GitHub
+5. Create a Relese on GitHub
+6. Upload the .nupkg file as a release asset to GitHub

 ## Deploying the Demo site